rmiravalles/CloudNativeBootcamp/Week3/3_Testing_IaC.md

 ## Conclusion

 This was the most challenging project until now.
 I found the Go language challenging.
+It took me some time to grasp the concept of modules and the GOPATH.